GavickPro/Perfetta-Free-WordPress-Theme/readme.txt

 == Installation ==

-1. Upload the `Perfetta` folder to the `/wp-content/themes/` directory
+1. Upload the `perfetta` folder to the `/wp-content/themes/` directory
 2. Activate the Perfetta theme through the 'Themes' menu in WordPress
 3. See Appearance -> Customize to change theme options or click the `Customize` button over the theme thumbnails in the Appearance -> Themes menu in WordPress